The Return of the King: Contents

 Sauron sends a great army against Gondor.
 Gandalf arrives at Minas Tirith to warn Denethor of the attack, while Théoden musters the Rohirrim to ride to Gondor's aid.
-Minas Tirith is besieged; the Lord of the Nazgûl uses a battering ram and the power of his Ring to destroy the city's gates.
+Minas Tirith is besieged; the Lord of the Nazgûl uses a spell-wound battering ram to destroy the city's gates.
 Denethor, deceived by Sauron, falls into despair.
 He burns himself alive on a pyre; Pippin and Gandalf rescue his son Faramir from the same fate.

 Aragorn, accompanied by Legolas, Gimli, and the Rangers of the North, takes the Paths of the Dead to recruit the Dead Men of Dunharrow, oathbreakers who are bound by an ancient curse which denies them rest until they fulfil their oath to fight for the King of Gondor.
 Aragorn unleashes the Army of the Dead on the Corsairs of Umbar invading southern Gondor.
 With that threat eliminated, Aragorn uses the Corsairs' ships to transport the men of southern Gondor up the Anduin, reaching Minas Tirith just in time to turn the tide of battle.
 Théoden's niece Éowyn, who joined the army in disguise, kills the Lord of the Nazgûl with help from Merry; both are wounded.
 Together, Gondor and Rohan defeat Sauron's army in the Battle of the Pelennor Fields, though at great cost; Théoden is among the dead.

 Aragorn enters Minas Tirith and heals Faramir, Éowyn, and Merry.
 He leads an army of men from Gondor and Rohan, marching through Ithilien to the Black Gate to distract Sauron from his true danger.
 At the Battle of the Morannon, his army is vastly outnumbered.